kamailio/kamailio-wiki/tutorials/faq/main.md

 }
 ```

-???
-How is the function return code evaluated?
+### How is the function return code evaluated?

-!!!
-Configuration file interpreter evaluates the return code of a
+:page_with_curl: Configuration file interpreter evaluates the return code of a
 function as follow:

 -   \<0 (negative value) - it is evaluated to false